david-keefe/nextjs-env-var-issue/README.md

 ## Issue

-Empty environment variables ("") are not consistent between server and client.
+Empty environment variables (or "") are not consistent between server and client.

 Zod throws a validation error on the client after validating properly on the server.